 The program is designed to promote individual and collective learning, collective support and problem solving, and relationship building across disciplines and institutional divisions.

-- Program participants will also be invited to attend one or more brown bag lunches during the academic year to discuss ways they are applying inclusive practices in their respective campus learning environments and to explore ways to address any challenges they are experiencing.
+- Program participants will also be invited to attend one or more Practitioner Conversations during the academic year to discuss ways they are applying inclusive practices in their respective campus learning environments and to explore ways to address any challenges they are experiencing.

 The Inclusive Practitioners Program offers a range of workshops in three different development tracks:

 - Inclusive Design for Learning